yanyao-shen/fairseq/README.md

 # Introduction
-This is an implementation of the DenseNMT architecture described in the paper 'Dense Information Flow for Neural Machine Translation':
+This is an implementation of the DenseNMT architecture described in the paper **Dense Information Flow for Neural Machine Translation**:
 ```
 @inproceedings{shen2018dense,
   title={Dense Information Flow for Neural Machine Translation},